 top of page

-What is Due Dilligence
+What is Due Diligence

-You need to know about this subject if you are a Start-up entrepreneur.
+What you need to know about the due diligence process if you are a Start-up entrepreneur.

 Entrepreneurs who set up businesses that can snowball and go global should understand the due diligence process.
-When the company is in a high-growth mode, it would be helpful to have a permanent due diligence file opened and maintained to make it easier to go to the market for funds when required.
+When the company is in high-growth mode, it would be helpful to have a permanent due diligence file open and maintained to make it easier to go to market for funds when required.
 The level of due diligence will depend on the investor involved; for example, an institutional investor may require much more intense due diligence than a single private investor.
 Due diligence allows a significant investor to access the company records.

 · Due Diligence records include books of account, legal agreements, shareholder agreements, employment contracts for senior people, board minutes, company secretarial records, leases, title deeds to buildings, patents & trademarks, banking agreements, large customer agreements, and significant supplier agreements.
 They may also request to talk to the larger customers and suppliers of the company.
 Some investors spend more time talking to management than doing desktop due diligence.
 It depends on the investor and what they regard as most important.